 A microphone object is optional.
 You only need to make one if you want to change a property from default.
 Often the easiest way to set microphone object properties is to change their default values using pb_prefs.

 An object of type microphone represents the high-precision PortAudio driver Psychtoolbox uses to record sound.
 There can only be one microphone object for an experiment.
-In an experiment script you can make one outside trials with the command microphoneObject and add it with addToExperiment.
-Most commonly if you need one, you're using a soundRecorder element.
+In an experiment script you can make one outside trials using function microphoneObject and add it using addToExperiment.
+Most commonly if you need one you're using a soundRecorder element.

 See help text for Psychtoolbox functions InitializePsychSound and generally the Psychtoolbox website for technical notes on PortAudio with different operating systems and hardware.

 Default: system default sound input device